-Has your talkative, engaged, and very energetic child suddenly become quiet and uninterested?
+Has your talkative, engaged, and energetic autistic child suddenly become quiet and uninterested?
 Does your child exhibit new, unusual habits?
 Have you noticed speech regression?
-If you answered yes, then he/she may have what’s called regressive autism.
+If you answered yes, then they may have regressive autism.

 Based on data from the US Centers for Disease Control and Prevention (CDC), one in every 68 children in the US has autism, including regressive autism.
 The US federal government spends more than $238 billion a year to help families treat autism.

 In this article, we will discuss some facts about regressive autism, its signs and symptoms, and possible treatments.
-We’ll also lay out the steps parents can take if they observe these signs in their children.
+We’ll also outline the steps parents can take if they observe these signs in their children.

 Download your FREE guide on